MSW Instantons

 $F$-theory vacua are essentially supergravity backgrounds.
 Rules for computing corrections due to Euclidean solitons in supergravity have been proposed by \cite{Becker:1995kb,Harvey:1999as,Witten:1999eg}.
 The basic idea is to compute a correlator of vertex operators in the twisted worldvolume theory of the instanton.
 Since the worldvolume theory of a $D3$-brane is the maximally supersymmetric Yang-Mills theory, naively this means we should compute correlators in this Yang-Mills theory, or perhaps some twisted version thereof.

-However it is not really correct to conclude that $Sl(2,{\bf Z})$ monodromies do not affect the worldvolume theory.
+However it is not really correct to conclude that $SL(2,{\bf Z})$ monodromies do not affect the worldvolume theory.
 The coupling constant of the Yang-Mills theory is the axio-dilaton, which varies from point to point over the worldvolume and is usually multi-valued, because the discriminant locus typically intersects the worldvolume.
 This means that generically the worldvolume theory cannot be discussed in terms of a weakly coupled Yang-Mills theory with only electric degrees of freedom, as circling around a branch cut turns electric into magnetic degrees of freedom.

-As always in $F$-theory, the way to deal with the branch cuts is to switch to different variables \cite{Vafa:1996xn}.
-The clearest way to define an $F$-theory vacuum is by taking a limit of an $M$-theory vacuum on an elliptically fibered Calabi-Yau four-fold with $G_4$-flux.
+As always in $F$-theory, the way to deal with the branch cuts is to switch to different variables.
+A $D3$-instanton contribution to the superpotential is of the form \be \Delta W\ \sim\ f(\Phi)\, e^{-T} \ee where $T$ is a K\"ahler modulus and $\Phi$ denotes complex structure moduli.
+Thus by varying K\"ahler moduli we may extrapolate to another regime without changing the pre-factor $f(\Phi)$.
+The most common way to define an $F$-theory vacuum \cite{Vafa:1996xn} is by taking a limit of an $M$-theory vacuum on an elliptically fibered Calabi-Yau four-fold with $G_4$-flux.
 Essentially this entails a change of variable from the axio-dilaton to the coefficients of the Weierstrass equation, which are defined globally without branch cuts.
 The $D3$ instanton with varying coupling constant in $F$-theory lifts to an $M5$ instanton in $M$-theory, wrapping the elliptic fiber.
 Therefore a computation on a $D3$-brane with varying axio-dilaton can be reformulated as a computation in the $M5$ worldvolume theory.
 The $M5$-brane theory describes both electric and magnetic degrees of freedom, and is not weakly coupled.